RAILS: A Robust Adversarial Immune-inspired Learning System: Experimental parameter settings

 \subsection{Threat models}

-Though out this paper, we consider three different types of attacks: (1) Projected Gradient Descent (PGD) attack \cite{madry17} - We implement $20$-step PGD attack for MNIST, and $10$-step PGD attack for SVHN and CIFAR-10.
+Though out this paper, we consider eight different types of attacks: (1) $\ell_\infty$-Projected Gradient Descent (PGD) attack \cite{madry17} - We implement $20$-step PGD attack for MNIST, and $10$-step PGD attack for SVHN and CIFAR-10.
 The attack strength is $\epsilon = 40/60/76.5$ for MNIST, $\epsilon = 8$ for SVHN, and $\epsilon = 8/16$ for CIFAR-10.
-(2) Fast Gradient Sign Method \cite{goodfellow2014explaining} - The attack strength is $\epsilon = 76.5$ for MNIST, and $\epsilon = 4/8$ for SVHN and CIFAR-10.
-(3) Square Attack \cite{andriushchenko2020square} - We implement $50$-step attack for MNIST, and $30$-step attack for CIFAR-10.
+(2) $\ell_2$-PGD attack - The attack strength is $\epsilon = 127.5$ for CIFAR-10 (3) Fast Gradient Sign Method \cite{goodfellow2014explaining} - The attack strength is $\epsilon = 76.5$ for MNIST, and $\epsilon = 4/8$ for SVHN and CIFAR-10.
+(4) Square Attack \cite{andriushchenko2020square} - We implement $50$-step attack for MNIST, and $30$-step attack for CIFAR-10.
 The attack strength is $\epsilon = 76.5$ for MNIST, and $\epsilon = 20/24$ for CIFAR-10.
+(5) Boundary Attack \cite{brendel2017decision} - We set the maximum iteration to be $500$ for CIFAR-10 experiments.
+(6) AutoAttack \cite{croce2020reliable} - The attack strength is $\epsilon=8$ and the maximum iteration is set to be $200$ for CIFAR-10 experiments.
+(7) Adversarial Patch \cite{brown2017adversarial} - We use patch ratio$=0.1$.
+(8) ASK-Attack \cite{wang2021ask} - We implement $20$-step attack for CIFAR-10.